somar0/Crossbar-Design/README.md

       Simulation file where we can control how long will the design run

 ## Python file:

-      where are the values for the input, weights, and thresholds matrices are generated and stored in the files;
+      To check the correctness of the Results.

-      inputs.txt, weights.txt and threshold.txt respectively.
+      The values for the input, weights, and thresholds matrices are here generated and stored in the files;
-      The final results are stored in the file activations.txt
+      inputs.txt, weights.txt and threshold.txt, respectively. the final results are stored in the file activations.txt

 ## P.S.: